 Are There Loan Forgiveness Options?

-In Canada, there are only loan forgivenes options for certain student loans in the medical field.
-Other than that, the only options are debt consolidaton loans, consumer proposals and bankruptcy.
+In Canada, there are only loan-forgiveness options for certain medical student loans.
+Other than that, the only options are debt consolidation loans, consumer proposals and bankruptcy.

 How Collections Work in Canada

-- The lender using their own debt collections department
+- The lender uses their own debt collections department

-- The lender hiring a debt collection agency
+- The lender is hiring a debt collection agency

-- The lender selling your debt to a collection agency
+- The lender sells your debt to a collection agency

 No matter which way your debt goes to collections, though, it will end up on your credit report.
 It won’t disappear if you pay the debt either.
-It stays on your credit report for an allotted amount of time.
+It stays on your credit report for a set period of time.

-When a debt collection agency is looking to get money from you, they’re looking to come up with apayment plan for you to pay off the debt.
+When a debt collection agency is looking to get money from you, they’re looking to come up with a payment plan for you to pay off the debt.
 That said, sometimes they’re looking for you to pay off the debt as fast as possible.
-If this is the case, they may offer you a reduced amount in order to get the debt paid off faster.
-If you’re working with a licensed trustee, the debt may even get written off all together.
-It’s important to remember though that debt reduction isn’t common outside of a consumer proposal since creditors don’t usually prefer to forgive debt and would rather an alternative debt solution.
+If this is the case, they may offer you a reduced amount to pay the debt off faster.
+If you’re working with a licensed trustee, the debt may even get written off altogether.
+It’s important to remember, though, that debt reduction isn’t common outside of a consumer proposal since creditors don’t usually prefer to forgive debt and would rather have an alternative debt solution.

 Unpaid Debt After 7 Years